-The development of mathematical knowledge and skills contributes to children’s ability to make sense of the world and to solve problems they encounter in their everyday lives.
+The development of mathematical knowledge and skills contributes to children’s ability to make sense of the world and to solve mathematical situations they encounter in their everyday lives.

 Children with disabilities may demonstrate alternate ways of meeting the goals of mathematics development.
-In particular, children with cognitive impairments may reach many of these same goals, but at a different pace, with a different degree of accomplishment, and in a different order than typically developing children.
+For example, a child who is blind may begin to identify braille numbers and a child with a physical disability may identify numerals through use of an eye gaze.
+Children with disabilities may reach many of these same goals, but at a different pace, with a different degree of accomplishment, and in a different order than their peers.
 However, the goals for all children are the same, even though the path and the pace toward realizing the goals may be different.
 Principles of universal design for learning (UDL) offer the least restrictive and most inclusive approach to developing environments and curricula that best serve the mathematics development of all children.

-While this domain represents general expectations for mathematics development, each child will reach the individual learning goals at his or her own pace and in his or her own way.
+While this domain represents general expectations for mathematics development, each child will reach the individual standards at their own pace and in their own way.